jameswawright/green-taxi-analysis/readme.txt

 * Name: main.R                                                                                   *
 * Description: Taxi Project Main Program To Run Other Programs                                   *
 * V1 Creation Date: 01/06/2023                                                                   *
-* Publication Date: 07/06/2023                                                                   *
+* Publication Date: 09/06/2023                                                                   *
 * Created by: James Wright                                                                       *
 *             Graduate Programmer                                                                *
 *             Katalyze Data Ltd.                                                                 *
 **************************************************************************************************;

 ----------------------------------------------------------Usage--------------------------------------------------------------------
-1. Find <path> to root folder Travel Agency.
+1. Find <path> to root folder Taxi.
-2. Open autoexec.R file in Taxi / R and replace path=<path> with own root path.
-3. Save and run autoexec.R file.
-4. Save and run main.R file.
+2. Optional: Run Package_Manager.R
+   - IMPORTANT: If Reporting.RMD does not knit, it is because a package is missing.
+If that happens, open and run Package_Manager.R.
+3. Navigate to R/Programs/Reporting.RMD
+4. Knit with Parameters
+5. Insert required <path> and other details.

 ----------------------------------------------------------Folder Structure----------------------------------------------------------